FrederikNorlyk/rust-keyboard-cursor/README.md

 # Rust Keyboard Cursor
 A lightweight utility written in Rust that lets you precisely control the mouse cursor using only the keyboard.
 It’s designed for fast, accurate mouse positioning without reaching for a physical mouse.

+## Installation

+Download the executable from the [Releases](https://github.com/FrederikNorlyk/rust-keyboard-cursor/releases) page.

 ## Usage

 It’s recommended to launch the executable via your preferred macro or hotkey program (for example, **AutoHotkey** or **Microsoft PowerToys**).